 Social Media Manager Salaries and Job Outlook

 Because social media manager is a relatively new position, salary information for this field is vague.
-For instance, the U.S. Bureau of Labor Statistics (BLS) groups the profession with other types of PR specialists, such as online community managers and digital engagement specialists.
-This group has a median annual wage of around $56,700 as of 2015.
+For instance, the U.S. Bureau of Labor Statistics doesn’t have a specific classification for social media managers.

 Social media has grown into an important link between a company and its customers.
-Learn more about Maryville University’s online Bachelor of Arts in Communication program, which can help provide students with the skill set needed to confidently become the online voice of a company or brand.
+Learn more about Maryville University’s online Bachelor of Arts in Communication program and its Emerging Media Strategy and Social Media concentration, which can help provide students with the skill set needed to confidently become the online voice of a company or brand.